BoyuFan1/BoyuFan1/_pages/about.md

+## 🔬 Research Experience

+### Lawrence Berkeley National Laboratory | Research Assistant (September 2023 - Present)

+Advised by [Alex Sim](https://crd.lbl.gov/divisions/scidata/sdm/staff/alex-sim/), [K. John Wu](https://crd.lbl.gov/divisions/scidata/sdm/staff/wu/), and [Jinoh Kim](https://scholar.google.com/citations?user=CFehwB8AAAAJ&hl=en), I have been employing advanced deep learning methodologies, notably Long Short-Term Memory (LSTM) and Conditional Recurrent Neural Networks (RNN), to analyze time series data using TensorFlow.
+This work involves conducting detailed analyses of Tstat format logs to develop innovative predictive methodologies and tools, primarily aimed at estimating and improving network performance.

+### Haas School of Business, Berkeley Operations and Behavioral Analytics Lab | Research Assistant (September 2023 - Present)

+Advised by [Park Sinchaisri](https://haas.berkeley.edu/faculty/park-sinchaisri/), my research centers on the dynamics of Human-AI collaboration, specifically through the lens of sequential decision-making and inverse reinforcement learning.
+A key aspect of our work involves the development of a two-player game employing Markov Decision Processes (MDP) and Reinforcement Learning (RL).
+This project is designed to explore the role of communication between players in collaborative settings.
+Our focus is on formulating strategic tips provided during the game and assessing their impact on team collaboration and decision-making.
+The game serves as a model for studying and enhancing Human-AI interactions, emphasizing the balance of team and individual goals through effective communication strategies.

 ## 📚 Teaching
 As a torchbearer in the realm of teaching, I engage with students as a tutor and undergraduate instructor in Linear Algebra and Principle in Data Science.
 My approach to teaching is anchored in the philosophy of active and engaged learning.
 I believe in creating a dynamic learning environment where students are not just passive recipients of knowledge but active participants in their learning journey.